 The Trust's income is mainly derived from Department for Education grants.
-Total income (excluding the Fixed Asset Fund and the Pension Reserve) was £28,886k.
-Expenditure (excluding the Fixed Asset Fund and the Pension Reserve) was £28,376k in 2021-22.
-There was an inyear surplus of £468k on the Restricted and Unrestricted Funds (excluding the Pension Reserve) in this financial year.
+Total income (excluding the Fixed Asset Fund and the Pension Reserve) was £31,080k.
+Expenditure (excluding the Fixed Asset Fund and the Pension Reserve) was £30,827k in 2022-23.
+There was an inyear surplus of £413k on the Restricted and Unrestricted Funds (excluding the Pension Reserve) in this financial year.

-The Trust has agreed minimum reserves targets of £200k per school so the Trust was collectively in a relatively strong financial position at the end of the 2021-22 academic year.
-There is a cumulative surplus on the Unrestricted and Restricted Funds (excluding Fixed Assets and Pension Reserve) of £3,387k.
+The Trust has agreed minimum reserves targets of £200k per school, and therefore the Trust was in a relatively strong financial position at the end of the 2022-23 academic year.
+There is a cumulative surplus on the Unrestricted and Restricted Funds (excluding Fixed Assets and Pension Reserve) of £3,800k.
 At the end of the year under review the reserves balances for the Trust were as follows:

 Restricted Funds Unrestricted Total Free Pension Fixed Asset Total exc.
-Pension General Funds Reserves Reserve Reserve Reserves Reserve £000 £000 £000 £000 £000 £000 Reserves at 1 September 2021 274 2,645 2,919 (5,416) 29,268 26,771 Movement in funds 2021-22 (118) 586 468 4,499 135 5,102 Reserves at 31 August 2022 156 3,231 3,387 (917) 29,133 31,603
+Pension C General Funds Reserves Reserve Reserve Reserves Reserve £000 £000 £000 £000 £000 £000 Reserves at 1 September 2022 156 3,231 3,387 (917) 29,133 31,603 Movement in funds 2022-23 54 359 413 917 42,164 43,494 Reserves at 31 August 2023 210 3,590 3,800 - 71,297 75,097

-2021-22 was a very turbulent year for the Trust in terms of its financial position with a significant level of budget variation during the year.
-Nevertheless, the only school whose financial position presented a notable financial concern in 2021-22 was St Andrew the Apostle School.
-The Trust's central team has provided additional support to ensure the effective the financial management of the school and this helped partially mitigate the impact of financial pressures upon the school.
+2022-23 was a turbulent year for the Trust in terms of its financial position with a significant level of budget variation during the year.
+Nevertheless, the only school whose financial position presented a notable financial concern in 2022-23 was St Andrew the Apostle School.

+The Trust's central team has provided additional support to ensure the effective financial management of the school and this mitigated the impact of financial pressures upon the school.

-The 2022-23 budget position for all five RET schools was extremely challenging when the school budgets were approved in summer 2022, with all five RET schools setting deficit in-year budgets for 2022-23.
-The total budgeted deficit for the year is £592k.
-Were schools to come in at budget this would reduce the Trust's reserves to just under £3m as at 31 August 2023.
+The 2023-24 budget position for all five RET schools is extremely challenging, with four out of five RET schools setting deficit in-year budgets for 2023-24.
+The total budgeted deficit for the year is £436k.
 This deficit is not due to any change in the Trust's operating models within its schools; DfE income has simply not grown at the rate by which costs have increased.
+The Trust has robust levels of reserves to manage the current funding pressures, but nevertheless the Trust is working with its schools, as it did in 2022-23, to ameliorate in-year budget pressures.